-Rebecca recently relocated to Tbilisi, Georgia to take advantage of the 'Remotely from Georgia' initiative.
+Rebecca recently relocated to Georgia to take advantage of the 'Remotely from Georgia' initiative.

 My partner and I arrived in Tbilisi, Georgia on 28th September 2020.
-During our preparations, it felt as though we were flying blind, so in this article, I will aim to provide as much helpful information as I can based on my recent experience to aid other travellers wishing to take advantage of the 'Remotely from Georgia' initiative.
+We had no idea what to expect.
+As such, this article provides as much helpful information as possible, based on my recent experience to aid other travelers wishing to take advantage of the "Remotely from Georgia" initiative.

 I will cover:

 - The application process

 - Getting to Georgia

 As the guidelines are constantly changing, I will include useful links to help you find the most up-to-date information.